-Below is the example to set an alias in PowerShell.
+Below is an example of setting an alias in PowerShell.

 Set-Alias -Name pkg -Value Get-Package

-In the above example, we have set an Alias to the command Get-package, and with the help of Get-Alias on the defined alias name, we are able to get the alias details.
+In the above example, we have set an Alias to the command Get-package, and with the help of Get-Alias on the defined alias name, we can get the alias details.

 How to Access and Modify PowerShell Alias?

-Here we discuss how to access and modify PowerShell alias.
+Here we discuss how to access and modify the PowerShell alias.

 Accessing Alias in PowerShell

-To access Alias in PowerShell we can use a command called Get-Alias, it will allow us to get the name set by a command called Set-Alias.
+To access Alias in PowerShell, we can use a command called Get-Alias; it will allow us to get the name set by a command called Set-Alias.
 Below is an example to get the alias name.
-To access any defined Alias in PowerShell we can use below format,
+To access any defined Alias in PowerShell, we can use the below format,